What makes a good ad?

 Marketing has always been a combination of art and science, and this is even more apparent when it comes to building out ad creatives.
 While subjectivity still plays a part in determining whether a creative is good or not, there are several key elements that can make your ad objectively better than the competition.
-Want to know what they are?

-1. Creative Hook 🪝
+1. Creative hook 🪝

 Time is money.
 Make sure you have a creative hook in your ad that grabs the user’s attention in 1.7 seconds and provokes emotion.
 This can be engaging motion and video, attention-grabbing messaging and/or bold graphic elements.